8BallDuVal/SAS-University-Edition-Installer/README.md

 11. The batch file then runs in the background.
 The GUI window may say "not responding", but if you run the batch file in a command prompt console you will see the progress bar increasing in percentage.
 12. After SAS University Edition has finished importing, you can click the "run" button to open Oracle VirtualBox and quit the GUI application.

+Using the SAS® University Edition Install Tool.ps1
+1. To start the install tool, right-click the SAS® University Edition Install Tool.ps1 file and hit Run with PowerShell.
+2. Right-Click and Run with Powershell
+3. PowerShell does not allow files downloaded from the internet to be run as a security measure.
+If the tool does not start, you may need to bypass your Powershell Execution Policy by using the following command**:

+    PowerShell.exe -ExecutionPolicy Bypass -File .\'GUI SAS University Edition Installer'.ps1

+    **Before running the command above, verify that you are in the same directory as the SAS University Edition Install Tool.ps1 file.
+To do this, open up a file explorer and open up the folder containing the SAS University Edition Install Tool.ps1 file.
+In the Explorer window's address bar, type "Powershell".
+A powershell window will open up at the same directory.
+You should then be able to run the command above successfully and start the tool**.

+4. Once the SAS® University Edition Install Tool starts up, follow the on-screen prompts to import SAS University Edition into Oracle VirtualBox.
+If there are errors, follow the instructions in the window to determine how to resolve these.

 ********************************************************************************************************************************
-If you would like to turn the application into a stand-alone EXE file for windows, download Pyinstaller and use the included spec file.
-With everything in the same directory, open up a command prompt window, CD to the directory containing the files, and run the following command:

-Pyinstaller ueinstaller.spec

-(don't forget to modify the file paths in the ueinstaller.spec file, making sure each '\' has two '\\' in the folder paths.
-Example: 'C:\Windows\System32' should be 'C:\\\\Windows\\\\System32')
 ********************************************************************************************************************************

-This program was written entirely by me, and is not affiliated with SAS or SAS University Edition at this time.
+These programs were written entirely by me, and are not affiliated with SAS or SAS University Edition at this time.

 If you have any questions/concerns, feel free to shoot me an email at dduval6@outlook.com